Project Frame4J — a Java framework

 September 2016:

-We had a jump in SVN revision numbering from about 160 backwards to ~4.
-SVN
+We had a jump in SVN revision numbering from about 160 backwards to ~4 (due

-And we updated to the last non-commercial itext jars — the same as used
+Update to the very last non-commercial itext jars — those used

 by Michael Schierl’s jpdftweak.